Curriculum

 - Responsive feedback, which builds motivation, confidence, and clarity.

 Children are actively involved in assessing their own development, making increasingly sophisticated grammatical and linguistic choices as they progress.
-We teach transcription skills systematically:
+We also embrace digital technologies where appropriate, using multimedia tools to inspire creativity and enable children to author their own digital texts.

 Our writing curriculum is sequenced to manage cognitive load, build fluency, and ensure all children—including those who need additional support—can succeed.
 We focus on quality over quantity, ensuring children master the foundations before moving on to extended writing.